-In 1995 a scheme was agreed by the Charity Commission which enabled the Trust to use its surplus income after meeting its responsibilities for the maintenance and replacement of the bridges for charitable purposes benefiting the inhabitants of Greater London.
-This currently amounts to around £20m per year.
+In 1995 a scheme was agreed by the Charity Commission which enabled City Bridge Trust to use its surplus income after meeting its responsibilities for the maintenance and replacement of the bridges for charitable purposes benefiting the inhabitants of Greater London.
+This currently amounts to around £25m per year.

-Our mission is to reduce inequality and grow more cohesive communities for a London that serves everyone.
+Our mission is to reduce inequality and grow stronger, more resilient and thriving communities for a London that serves everyone.
 We will do this by using all of our knowledge, networks and assets.

 We award grants totalling £20m per year, the majority of which will be awarded through our Bridging Divides scheme which has a number of programmes & priorities.

 The City has a proud tradition of philanthropy dating back to the Middle Ages, led by Livery Companies and the Mayoralty.
 Through our Philanthropy Strategy, we are working to inspire, support and amplify great philanthropy i.e. the giving of money, time, skills or assets.
 Our LEAP employee volunteering program enables volunteers from the City of London Corporation to contribute their time and skills to support voluntary organisations, including those funded by City Bridge Trust, across London and beyond.

 Up to 20% of our annual budget is set aside for Strategic initiatives which go beyond traditional grant making.
 These include research, feasibility studies and conferences, and are often undertaken in partnership with other bodies.